 But it is wrong to expect Napoléon to work in terms of story, character, or as conventional cinema at all.
 It is better to think of it in musical terms, with its themes, impressions, transpositions, recapitulations and codas.
 Its episodic nature points to symphonic structure; its contrapuntal technique with themes introduced, answered and repeated echoes fugue.
 Music is fundamental to the film’s exhibition, of course – Arthur Honegger wrote the original score (now lost), while Carl Davis’ efficient score combines original music with pieces from contemporary French compositions and parts of Beethoven’s 3rd Symphony (‘Eroica’) which was originally dedicated to Napoleon.
 However, there is not an exact correlation – rather Gance is playing with images as a composer might play with musical ideas.
 This is why the film’s most powerful sequences are those where images of the past are recapitulated in visionary form – Napoleon’s recall of all his encounters with Josephine (an extraordinary rapid montage), a complementary vision of her in multi-superimposition form as Napoleon recalls different aspects of her, and of course in the famous final triptych, which deliver a rapid, ever-changing swirl images of Napoleon’s past, present and future.

 This musical use of images does not always work.
 The intercutting between the revolutionary turmoil at the Convention and Napoleon in a boat on a stormy sea (which originally was to have concluded in tritych form) is an overblown irrelevance – the visual correlation is banal and fatuous, reminiscent of D.W.
-Griffith’s weaker 1920s efforts to repeat the cross-cutting bravura of Intolerance (the quintessential fugal film).
-Far better is the recurrent use of the eagle motif, not least because the film’s emotional high point comes early on the childhood sequence where Napoleon’s pet eagle returns to him.
+Griffith’s weaker 1920s efforts to repeat the cross-cutting bravura of Intolerance (the ultimate fugal film).
+Far better is the recurrent use of the eagle motif, not least because the film’s emotional high point comes early on in the childhood sequence when Napoleon’s pet eagle returns to him.
 It is a fundamental weakness of the film that this thematically, emotionally and musically satisfying moment occurs so soon, and is never bettered.